lbod/delitetutorial/tutorials/beginner.md

 });
 ```

 Note that programmatically created widgets should always call `startup()`.
-A helper function is provided for `delite/Widget` to place it
+A helper function is provided by `delite/Widget` to place it
 somewhere in the DOM named `placeAt`
 (see the [documentation](https://github.com/ibm-js/delite/blob/master/docs/Widget.md#placement) for it's usage).
 We need to also require the module for the custom element i.e. `"custom/CustomElement"` because we need to create a new instance and then call it's methods.